 2. To determine whether there is a good fit for a working relationship between us.

-In preparation for your Life and Legacy Planning Session, you’ll need to complete the Life and Legacy Inventory Assessment.
-This Assessment is a questionnaire designed to help you focus on the important information and questions that are necessary to get your legal and financial affairs organized.
+In preparation for your Planning Session, you’ll need to complete a Questionnaire designed to help you focus on the important information and questions that are necessary to get your legal and financial affairs organized.
 Even if you choose not to use our service, this Assessment process will provide you with a valuable resource moving forward.
 As of 2016, there was over $4.5 billion in unclaimed tangible and intangible property that resides with the State of New Jersey from assets that have been abandoned.
 This largely due to loved ones not knowing about certain bank/investment accounts or other assets.
 Similarly, many life insurance policies are never collected upon because they are unknown.

 We look forward to working with you!